programming-notes/active-record-intro-retrieving-records-challenge/README.md

 As we can see, the class itself is empty; we define the class, specify that it inherits from `ActiveRecord::Base`, and then close it.
 There are no methods defined within the class itself.
 All the methods we need for interacting with the database are inherited.

 Among the inherited methods, are class methods for retrieving data from the database.
 We ask the classes to handle building instances of themselves based on the data in the database—for example, the class `Dog` builds dog instances based on the data in the dogs table.
-We are going to explore those some of these class methods in this challenge.
+We are going to explore some of these class methods in this challenge.

 ## Releases